oboril/mocca_interview_question/readme.md

 Please don't spend too long on this, understanding and fixing the code should take less than hour if you have some experience with Python.

+### Submitting the answer

+Ideally, you can fork the MOCCA repo and have the changes on your own GitHub.
+(If you don't feel confident working with GitHub, it is possible to just sent the modified file(s) via email)

+**Please don't create pull requests to the original repo!**